-All contracting providers who are defined as eligible providers under the member's BCBSKS contract and who are providing services as defined in their Kansas licensure or certification, shall bill their charges to BCBSKS under their own billing National Provider Identifier (NPI) or specific rendering provider number, if applicable.
-The name of the ordering provider, when applicable, (including NPI or specific rendering provider number, except when exempt by law) must appear on every claim.
+All contracting providers who are defined as eligible providers under the member's BCBSKS contract and who are providing services as defined in their Kansas licensure or certification, shall bill their charges to BCBSKS under their own billing National Provider Identifier (NPI) if applicable.
+The name of the ordering provider, when applicable, (including NPI or specific rendering provider number, except when exempt by law) must appear on the claim.
 The contracting provider agrees to conduct claim transactions with BCBSKS as standard transactions in compliance with the Health Insurance Portability and Accountability Act (HIPAA).